telerik/ajax-docs/controls/treelist/items/items-drag-and-drop.md

-The rich drag and drop API facilitate the developers when implementing copy/moveoperations between different RadTreeList and other controls.
+The rich drag and drop API facilitate the developers when implementing copy/move operations between different RadTreeList and other controls.
 Among the standard server and	client methods and properties you will also find some useful options like:

 * automatic items reorder when using SqlDataSource control.